Sdegr/Thesis/README.md

 # Remark:

 It is highly recommended to store files with correct file names and in separate folders after each step. \
-- I did not do this at the beginning of this research and this resulted in a lot of frustration \
+I did not do this at the beginning of this research and this resulted in a lot of frustration. \
 Generally, all the files in a step are based on the previous step. \
 With basic programming knowledge, you should be able to figure this out.